Shahed-02/Wealth-of-Nations-Data-Analysis-Project/README.md

 ---

 ## 🛠️ Tools and Skills

 ### 🟢 Excel Mastery: 💡

 - **Data Cleaning**: Say goodbye to messy data! 🧽 Cleaned up inconsistencies, handled missing values, and structured the dataset like a pro.
 - **Data Manipulation**: Summarized key metrics using formulas, pivot tables, and a sprinkle of spreadsheet magic! ✨

+#### Excel Skills Learned:
+- Handling missing values and data inconsistencies.
+- Structuring and organizing raw data for better analysis.
+- Using pivot tables and formulas to summarize key metrics.
+- Cleaning and preparing data for downstream visualization.

 ### 🔵 Tableau Wizardry: 🧙‍♂️

 - **Visualizations**: Built 4 engaging visuals: 3 bar charts 📊, and 1 map 🗺️ that reveal fascinating insights.
 - **Dashboard Design**: Combined all visuals into a sleek, interactive dashboard that tells a powerful story at a glance!

----

-## 🔍 Quick Insight
-- 🧭 **Economic Trends**: Discover global GDP changes and patterns, life expectancy and smart phone users.
-- 🌎 **Regional Comparisons**: Dive into wealth disparities insights.
-- 🔍 **Key Indicators**: Uncover what drives wealth in different nations.
+#### Tableau Skills Learned:
+- Designing effective and visually appealing bar charts and maps.
+- Creating interactive dashboards for intuitive user exploration.
+- Applying principles of data storytelling, such as chart selection and layout optimization.
+- Using Tableau features to integrate multiple data visualizations into a cohesive narrative.

 ![image](https://github.com/user-attachments/assets/9693384d-3f2b-4903-9589-d9c74479da70)